-Key indicators for Armenia (2016) CIS World Fixed-telephone sub. per 100 inhab.
-17.8 20.7 13.6 Mobile-cellular sub. per 100 inhab.
-114.8 141.2 101.5 Fixed-broadband sub. per 100 inhab.
-10.0 15.8 12.4 Active mobile-broadband sub. per 100 inhab.
-51.7 59.7 52.2 3G coverage (% of population) 100.0 77.1 85.0 LTE/WiMAX coverage (% of population) 52.5 45.9 66.5 Mobile-cellular prices (% GNI pc) 0.9 1.7 5.2 Fixed-broadband prices (% GNI pc) 2.6 3.3 13.9 Mobile-broadband prices 500 MB (% GNI pc) 2.6 1.4 3.7 Mobile-broadband prices 1 GB (% GNI pc) 2.3 3.1 6.8 Percentage of households with computer 64.7 67.4 46.6 Percentage of households with Internet access 60.5 68.0 51.5 Percentage of individuals using the Internet 62.0 65.1 45.9 Int.
-Internet bandwidth per Internet user (kbit/s) 59.9 59.0 74.5 infrastructure and e-government development, ICT-education guality improvement, financial tools implementation to stimulate startups in the IT sphere, etc. According to this strategy Armenia aims to supply 70 per cent of households and 100 per cent of educational and governmental establishments with computers, and provide Internet access to 90 per cent of households by 2018.34 Regulation authorities maintain a competitive environment in the telecommunication sector.
-One of the first steps to market liberalization was to end the international Internet gateway monopoly of ArmenTel in 2007.35 The monopoly on VoIP (voice over IP) services was cancelled in the same year.36 Although, there is an obligation to use 'digital dividend' frequencies of 800 MHz band for wirelessbroadband services, in the majority of cases, telecommunication operators are able to use their radio-frequency resources with no limitations on offered services or implemented technology.37 Some operators compete with each other both in fixed and mobile market segments.38 Dominant telecommunication operators shall provide interconnection capabilities to small operators.39 Armenian legislation provides for mechanisms to access the infrastructure of dominant operators, non-discriminatory terms of telecommunication operators' networks interconnection and consumer protection measures including tariff regulation.40 towards affordable, secure access to e-government services across the country.
+Key indicators for Armenia (2017) CIS World Fixed-telephone sub. per 100 inhab.
+17.2 19.8 13.0 Mobile-cellular sub. per 100 inhab.
+119.0 138.3 103.6 Active mobile-broadband sub. per 100 inhab.
+66.8 72.0 61.9 3G coverage (% of population) 100.0 80.3 87.9 LTE/WiMAX coverage (% of population) 90.1 61.1 76.3 Individuals using the Internet (%) 69.7 68.6 48.6 Households with a computer (%) 84.1 68.1 47.1 Households with Internet access (%) 86.4 73.6 54.7 International bandwidth per Internet user (kbit/s) 101.9 66.8 76.6 Fixed-broadband sub. per 100 inhab.
+10.8 17.8 13.6 Fixed-broadband sub. by speed tiers, % distribution -256 kbit/s to 2 Mbit/s 1.9 12.2 4.2 -2 to 10 Mbit/s 54.3 25.1 13.2 -equal to or above 10 Mbit/s 43.8 62.7 82.6 e-government development, ICT education quality improvement, financial tools implementation to stimulate start-ups in the IT sector, etc. According to this strategy, Armenia aims to supply 70 per cent of households and 100 per cent of educational and governmental establishments with computers, and provide Internet access to 90 per cent of households by 2018.32 Regulation authorities maintain a competitive environment in the telecommunication sector.
+One of the first steps for market liberalization was to end the international Internet gateway monopoly of VEON Armenia in 2007.33 The monopoly on voice over IP (VoIP) services was cancelled in the same year.34 Although there is an obligation to use "digital dividend" frequencies of the 800 MHz band for wireless-broadband services, in the majority of cases telecommunication operators are able to use their radio-frequency resources with no limitations on offered services or implemented technology.35 Some operators compete with each other both in fixed and mobile market segments.36 Dominant telecommunication operators shall provide interconnection capabilities to small operators.37 Armenian legislation provides for mechanisms to access the infrastructure of dominant operators. non-discriminatory terms of telecommunication operators' networks interconnection and consumer protection measures, including tariff regulation.38 In Armenia, investors are offered a number of privileges, such as fees exception when investing in initial capital.
+In 2017, USD 70.1 million were invested in the ICT sector in Armenia.

 Note: Data in italics are ITU estimates.
-Source: ITU (as of June 2017).
+Source: ITU (as of June 2018).

-Conclusion: In its policy, the Armenia Government incentivizes ICT-infrastructure development for further introduction of e-government.
-ICT-related activities penetrated into many sectoral programme documents.
-Armenia is heading
+Conclusion: In its policy, the Government of Armenia incentivizes the ICT infrastructure development for further introduction of e-government.
+ICT-related activities have penetrated into many sectoral programme documents.
+Armenia is heading towards affordable, secure access to e-government services across the country.